Updated May 13, 2023

 Women can’t leave because they want to protect their children.
 Women put their children first, sacrificing their own safety: “I was afraid if he wasn’t beating me he would beat his kids.
 And I valued their lives more than my own.”

 One hallmark of abuse is living in Isolation.
-A common tactic of manipulative partners is to separate their victim from family and friends.
+A common tactic of manipulative partners is to separate their victims from family and friends.
 Sometimes this is physical, as one woman experienced: “I was literally trapped in the backwoods of WV.”
 Other times isolation is emotional, as one woman was told: “You can either have friends and family or you can have me.”